-If the coloring assigned to the node $\nu$ is discrete, then this node is a leaf of the search tree.
-Otherwise, we choose some of the non-singleton cells of the coloring $R(G,\pi_0,\nu)$, called \emph{a target cell}, and denoted by $T(G, \pi_0, \nu)$.
-The function $T$ is called \emph{a target cell selector}, and it is another parameter that must satisfy several properties for the algorithm to be correct.
+If the coloring assigned to a node $\nu$ is discrete, then this node is a leaf of the search tree.
+Otherwise, we choose some non-singleton cell of the coloring $R(G,\pi_0,\nu)$, which we call the \emph{target cell} and denote by $T(G, \pi_0, \nu)$.
+The function $T$ is called \emph{target cell selector} and is another parameter that must satisfy the following properties for the algorithm to be correct:

-\begin{itemize} \item For search tree leaves, $T$ returns an empty cell (the axiom T1). \item For search tree inner nodes it returns a non-singleton cell of $R(G,\pi_0,\nu)$ as the target cell (the axiom T2). \item The function $T$ also has to be label invariant, i.e.~it must hold $T(G,\pi_0,\nu)^\sigma = T(G^\sigma, \pi_0^\sigma, \nu^\sigma)$ (the axiom T3). \end{itemize}
+\begin{enumerate}[align=left] \item[(T1)] For leaves of the search tree $T$ returns an empty cell. \item[(T2)] For inner nodes of the search tree $T$ returns some non-singleton cell of $R(G,\pi_0,\nu)$. \item[(T3)] The function $T$ must be label invariant, i.e.~it must hold $T(G,\pi_0,\nu)^\sigma = T(G^\sigma, \pi_0^\sigma, \nu^\sigma)$. \end{enumerate}